 Lightning Lure first came to the 5th edition of Dungeons and Dragons with the Sword Coast Adventurer’s Guide.
 (SCAG 143) It was later updated in Tasha’s Cauldron of everything alongside Booming Blade and Green-Flame Blade.

 While players don’t typically go wild for Lightning Lure, it does have a place in the spellbooks of gish-like character builds that like a bit of magic with their melee bashing.
-We’ll cover a few fun ways to use the spell, as well as clear up common rules questions and misconceptions.
+I’ll cover a few fun ways to use the spell, as well as clear up common rules questions and misconceptions.

 Who Can Cast Lightning Lure in 5e?